LordSnoosh/SEIR2222/work/w10/d2/03-react-handling-input-and-events.md

 1. Use the `useState` hook to add state named `newTodo`.

     > Hint: Don't forget to import `useState`

-2. Initialize `newTodo` as an empty string.
+2. Initialize `newTodo` to an empty string.

 3. You know what to name the setter - right?

-### `value` & `onChange` Props - The Key to Controlled Inputs:
+### The Key to Controlled Inputs:  `value` & `onChange` Props

 All controlled inputs must include the following two props:

 - `value`: This prop is used to bind the state to the input's value (what is displayed).

-- `onChange`: This event prop is fired whenever the user types in the input.
-When handling this event, we need to update the state variable bound to `value`.
+- `onChange`: This event prop will call the provided callback function whenever the user types in the input.
+Within the callback, we need to update the state variable bound to `value`.

 ### Bind State to the `value` Prop